Pennsylvania School Library Study: Findings and Recommendations

 Measuring Up to Standards: The Impact of School Library Programs & Information Literacy in Pennsylvania Schools (February 2000) was the foundational report by Keith Curry Lance, Marcia J. Rodney, and Christine Hamilton-Pennell that correlated higher levels of school library staffing, information technology,and integration of info literacy into the curriculum with higher PSSA reading test scores.
 Here are the findings.
-Click here for the complete report over 100 pages.
+The full text can be downloaded from ERIC.

 This publication was supported in whole by the Institute of Museum and Library Services (IMLS) under the provisions of the Library Services and Technology Act (LSTA) as administered by Office of Commonwealth Libraries, Pa.
 Dept. of Education.

 Three multivariate analyses, all controlling for the effects of poverty, confirm the importance of the library.
 Replicating McQuillan’s analysis of 1992 NAEP scores, this study finds that access to books in school and public libraries was a significant predictor of 2007 fourth grade NAEP reading scores, as well as the difference between grade 4 and grade 8 2007 NAEP reading scores, suggesting that access is important for improvement after grade 4.
 Access (school/classroom libraries) was a significant predictor of scores on the PIRLS test, a reading test given to fourth graders in 40 countries.